zxc0406/html-css-js/readme.txt

 Git is a version control system.
 Git is free software.
-it's the first day of my summer holiday.
+it's the third day of my summer holiday.